Supporting Educators • Promoting Learning

 However, the priorities revealed in this list may well conflict with the teacher’s own experience of learning, or indeed with the educational agenda instilled during their training.
 And this could lead to a sense of disconnect between the teacher and prospective student.

 Stephen (not his real name) came to me as a 15-year-old who had previously been “sacked” by three other local piano teachers.
-His mother asked me to see if I could “get anywhere” with him.
+His sister was making excellent progress with me, so his mother asked me to see if I could “get anywhere” with him.

-I agreed to meet with Stephen, but only take him on as a student if he would learn and play purely “for fun”.
-It seemed fairly obvious to me that this was the key to engaging his interest and succeeding where the previous teachers had, essentially, failed.
+I agreed to meet with Stephen, but only take him on as a student if he would learn and play purely for fun.
+It seemed fairly obvious to me that this was the key to engaging his interest and succeeding where the previous teachers had, essentially, failed (and, sadly, projected their own failure onto him).

 Stephen explained in the first session that he didn’t like piano music other than Scott Joplin.
-I agreed that as far as I was concerned we could limit his repertoire to Joplin, but in return asked him to learn his scales and arpeggios in all keys, which he agreed to do.
+I agreed that as far as I was concerned we could limit his repertoire to Joplin, but in return asked him to learn some scales and arpeggios as a way to improve his technique and help him play Joplin better, which he agreed to do.

 Scott Joplin is a composer whose music I enjoy in moderation.
-The first six months with Stephen were probably more enjoyable for him than they were for me!
-And it was a pleasant surprise when he arrived one week carrying a copy of Chopin’s Nocturnes, asking to play Op.9/2, which he had heard on the radio and liked.
+The first six months with Stephen were probably more enjoyable for him than they were for me.
+And I can’t deny that it was a pleasant surprise when he arrived one week happily carrying a copy of Chopin’s Nocturnes, asking to play Op.9/2, which he had heard online and liked.

 The “Proper” Teacher

-This brings me neatly to some interesting quotes from the prominent flautist, teacher and writer Trevor Wye.
-His book Proper Flute Playing covers a wide variety of topics brilliantly, but I have to confess that his section about “The Proper Teacher” contains a number of ideas that cause me some disquiet.
-He draws a line between the roles of “teacher” and what he calls “therapist” thus:
+This brings me to some interesting quotes from the prominent flautist, teacher and writer Trevor Wye.
+His book Proper Flute Playing covers a wide variety of topics, in many cases with authority, but I have to confess that his chapter about “The Proper Teacher” contains a number of ideas that cause me more than a little disquiet.

 “As many experienced teachers will appreciate, one tends to draw a notional line, below which the teacher may suggest to his pupil that he gives up or transfers to another instrument.
 Some teachers on the other hand, will continue to teach a pupil no matter how ill-fitted for that instrument they are, provided that the pupil WANTS to continue.
 Therein lies the problem.”